gauravpatil93/complex-answer-retrieval/README.md

 [ranking function]          : BM25, BM25+, TFIDFIMPROVED, DIRICHLET
 [cache]                     : no_cache, cache ( Note 'cache' only works if tc_generate_document_cache.py is run first on same number of passages )
 [no of passages to extract] : an integer

+For first run: The repo already includes a cached collection of 50,000 passages so to test either TFIDF(Delta) or DIRICHLET just run the following command

+tc_generate_document.py all.test200.cbor.outlines release-v1.4.paragraphs output.DIRICHLET.run DIRICHLET cache 50000
+tc_generate_document.py all.test200.cbor.outlines release-v1.4.paragraphs output.DIRICHLET.run TFIDFIMPROVED cache 50000

+Following are the links to download the already generated files using the above steps:

 ```

 # NOTE